 When combined with leadership and communication skills, it helps professionals move into partner-level roles.

-During articleship and early career stage
+During articleship and the early career stage

 Focus on: